ing-bank/baker/README.md

         orderPlaced,
         paymentMade)
 ```
-Visual version of the WebShop recipe:
+A visual representation of the WebShop recipe looks like the following, where the events are colored in gray, ingredients in orange and interactions in lilac:

 ![](webshop.png)